-- (3) Plastic basins 8-12 inches (200-300 mm) across and 4-6 inches (100 150 mm) deep - Supply of clean, lint-free cleaning rags - Rubber Gloves - Mild dishwashing detergent such as Dawn[®], noted for its grease dissolving/cleaning capabilities - Enough clear clean water to fill two of the basins - 32 oz. bottle of "The Works-Tub and Shower Cleaner" available commercially through Wal-Mart, K-Mart, Target, and Ace Hardware stores, or at www.theworkscleans.com/index.html
+- Plastic bowls 8-12 inches (200-300 mm) in diameter and 4-6 inches (100 - 150 mm) deep - Supply of clean, lint-free cleaning rags - 32 ounce bottle of "The Works-Tub and Shower Cleaner" (a mild detergent) manufactured by Lime-O-Sol Company in Ashley, IN 46705 and available locally through Wal-Mart, K-Mart, Target, and Ace Hardware stores at \$2 to \$4 per bottle

-Preparation: Prior to cleaning your pressure transducer, ensure that all procedures have been followed in the proper cleaning of the cable and transducer to remove any biologically and chemically hazardous materials.
+Preparation: Prior to cleaning your pressure transducer, ensure that all procedures have been followed in the proper cleaning of the cable and transducer to remove any hazardous materials.
 The vent filter (or bellows) must be properly attached.
 The cable should be coiled to ensure ease of handling and it must be protected against the possibility of accidental abrasion and/or penetration of the cable jacket by sharp objects.
 A lead length of 1 to 1 1⁄2 feet (0.3 - 0.45 m) of cable from the transducer should be allowed to facilitate handling during cleaning.
 The protective covering (or similar protective device) that is shipped with each transducer should be attached to the transducer at all times.
 It should only be removed prior to installation or cleaning.

 Your work surface needs to be clean and free of clutter and large enough to accommodate all materials required in addition to the transducer and cable.
-Rubber gloves should be worn when working with "The Works" cleanser.
-MSDS available from the manufacturer.
-Wearing your rubber gloves, fill one of the bowls with fresh water, one with a mild detergent mixed with water, and the last with 16 ounces (0.45 kg) of "The Works".
+Fill one of the bowls with fresh water, one with a mild detergent mixed with water and the last with 16 ounces (0.45 kg) of "The Works".

-CLEANING:
+Cleaning:

-Step 1: Immerse the unit in the bowl containing the mild detergent and stir for 20-30 seconds, gently rubbing the exterior casing of the transducer to remove stubborn and built-up dirt and grime.
-Remove and thoroughly rinse in the bowl containing the fresh water.
-Rinse and wipe dry.

-Step 2: Holding the body of the transducer with one hand so that you are looking at the retaining screen protecting the sensor, carefully remove the sensor nose piece by simply unscrewing it from the transducer body.
+- Step 1: Holding the cable 6 inches (150 mm) from the transducer, immerse the unit in the bowl containing the mild detergent and stir for 20-30 seconds.
+Remove and rinse in the bowl containing the fresh water, using the same stirring motion used in the mild detergent.
+Rinse and wipe dry. - Step 2: Holding the body of the transducer with one hand so that you are looking at the retaining screen protecting the sensor, carefully remove the sensor nose piece by simply unscrewing it from the transducer body.
 Do not touch the sensor diaphragm with your finger or any other object.
-Also, do not try to dry the inside portion of the transducer, as you risk damaging the pressure sensor.

-Step 3: Place the transducer in the bowl containing "The Works" solution, and gently stir for approximately 15-20 seconds.
+Also, do not try to dry the inside portion of the transducer, as you risk damaging the pressure sensor. - Step 3: Place the transducer in a vertical position with the sensing end facing downward in the bowl containing "The Works" solution for approximately 15-20 seconds.
 Rinse in the bowl containing clean water and wipe dry the external casing only.
-Place the nose piece in the same solution for 15-20 seconds, working to thoroughly clean it out.
-Rinse and wipe dry.

-Step 4: Holding the transducer in a vertical position so that you can see the face of the sensor, screw the protective nose piece back into place.
+Place the protective screen in the same solution for 15-20 seconds, rinse and wipe dry. - Step 4: Holding the transducer in a vertical position so that you can see the face of the sensor, screw the protective nose piece back into place.

-WARNING: POTENTIAL ELECTROSTATIC CHARGING HAZARD

-In hazardous locations:
+4. Cleaning the Lightning Protection Data Line Protector

-- Avoid building up static charge on case of data protector and plastic accessories. - Use damp rag to wipe data protector and plastic accessories to avoid static build up
+- Avoid building up static charge on case of data protector and plastic accessories. - Use damp rag to wipe data protector and plastic accessories to avoid static build up.